The Land Planning Department is responsible for assigning all physical addresses in the unincorporated areas of Big Horn County.

 If the address location is on a currently named road, the address number will be assigned based on a number range defined by the Big Horn County Address System.
 Using geographic information systems (GIS), the road will be segmented into sections that match the range of numbers defined.
 In most cases, the address number assigned will be chosen where the access road to the address location meets the named road.
 Generally, addresses north or east of the named road will have an odd number assigned and addresses south or west of the named road will have an even number assigned.

-If the address location is on an unnamed road and there are two or less addressed locations along the access, a number will be assigned based on the named road that the access road intersects.
-If the address location is on an unnamed road and there are three or more addressed locations along the access, the private road will first be named using the process defined in the Big Horn County, WY, Rural Addressing Policy, then all addresses along the road will be reassigned accordingly.
+If the address location is on an unnamed road and there are two or fewer addressed locations along the access, a number will be assigned based on the named road that the access road intersects.
+If the address location is on an unnamed road and there are three or more addressed locations along the access, the private road will first be named using the process defined in the Big Horn County Road and Address Management Policy, then all addresses along the road will be reassigned accordingly.

 There are occasions where addresses are modified.
 One example is when more than two residences share a common access road that has not yet been named.
 In this case, the road will be named and any existing addresses along the road will be changed to match the newly named road.
 Each addressee will be notified of the change, as well as all emergency services and dispatch offices, utility companies, county offices, the postal service, and other interested parties.